 If a student has concerns related to classroom situations or administrative actions, he/she should contact the faculty or staff member(s) with whom he/she has a conflict.
 It may be possible to resolve the concerns without the need for formal institutional action.
 However, if the student’s complaint is not resolved satisfactorily, or if the complaint cannot be resolved by contacting the faculty or staff member(s), the student should proceed to STEP 2.

 The student should file a complaint through his/her institution of higher education’s established complaint process.
 Information on the process can usually be found in the institution’s academic catalog, student handbook or website.
-Additionally, a list of offices that handle complaints at each institution will soon be available on this page.
 If the student is unable to resolve the complaint in this manner, he/she should proceed to STEP 3.

 If you have additional questions about the complaint process, or want to clarify that your individual complaint is reviewable by the Commission, please feel free to contact the main office at (317) 464-4400 ext.
 0 or email@example.com.